Best Travel Experiences

 ✅ Hitchhiking West Africa

-ℹ️ Back in 2003 I hitchhiked all the way to the border of Senegal crossing Moroccan Western Sahara and the Mauritanian Desert.
+ℹ️ In 2002, I hitchhiked all the way to the border of Senegal, crossing the Moroccan Western Sahara and the Mauritanian Desert.

 ✅ Living Abroad

-ℹ️ So far I have lived in Finland, Brazil, Turkey, Portugal, Morocco, Ukraine and United States.
-Going away from our comfort zone back home is indeed a fulfilling experience that enriches our life with practical stuff, as well as our spirit towards ourselves and others.
-Best self-development practice ever.
+ℹ️ So far, I have lived in Finland, Brazil, Turkey, Portugal, Morocco, Poland, the Ukraine and the United States.
+Leaving the comfort zone back home is, indeed, a fulfilling experience that enriches our spirit, towards ourselves and others, while endowing life with a multitude of practical information.
+I can say, above all, living abroad is the absolute best self-development practice, ever.

 ✅ Being Invited to stay with a nomad Kazakh Family